agormp/hobohm/README.md

 A list of names of items that should be kept in the representative subset, written to stdout.
 This set contains no pairs of items that are more similar (less distant) than the cutoff.
 The algorithm aims at making the set the maximal possible size.
 This can occassionally fail if there are multiple items with the same number of "neighbors" and the order of removal of items has an impact.

+### Performance:

+The program has been optimized to run reasonably fast with limited memory usage.
+For instance: 100 million lines of pairwise distance info (about 2.3 GB) was analyzed in 52 seconds, using about 1 GB of memory, on a 2018 Macbook Pro.

 ## Usage

 ```